British Quad Cross Regulations

 20 minutes + 2 laps (please note adverse conditions may cause race durations to vary at the discretion of the Clerk of the Course)

 3.5 STARTING POSITIONS

-For all rounds riders will come to the line based on the results of timed qualification (or in the absence of timed qualification by current championship positions at the start of the meeting).
-If this occurs at the first round of the championship then they will come to the line following a rider ballot.
+For all rounds riders will come to the line for every race based on the results of timed qualification (or in the absence of timed qualification by current championship positions at the start of the meeting, British

 The start will be live engine, clutch type.

 A maximum of 20 machines will go to the front row and the remainder will go on a second row.
 All 20 positions on the front row must be filled before riders can take a position on the back row.
 Once a rider has taken his place at the start gate, he cannot change it.

 A rider is deemed to be under starters orders when the first rider is called to the start line.
 Any rider who fails to be ready to start within two minutes of the first rider reaching the start line or who causes a start to be unnecessarily delayed in the opinion the starter or the Clerk of the Course may be disqualified from that race.

 The starter will hold up a green flag from which moment the riders are under his control until all riders are on the start line.
 When all the riders are on the start line the starter’s assistant will hold up a 15 second board for 15 seconds.
 At the end of the 15 seconds a five second board will be shown, and the gate will drop between 5 and 10 seconds after the five-second board is shown.